 This Masters programme offers a genuinely multidisciplinary experience.
 Drawing on the academic expertise in the Faculty of Humanities & Social Sciences, you'll be able to select classes from History, the School of Government & Public Policy, and the Law School.

-The course has links with the Foreign and Commonwealth Office and the Consular Missions in Edinburgh.
-Distinguished diplomatic and foreign policy practitioners will contribute to the programme and you'll have the opportunity to visit the Foreign and Commonwealth Office in London.
+The course has links with the Foreign, Commonwealth and Development Office, and the Consular Missions in Edinburgh.
+Students have the opportunity to engage with distinguished diplomatic and foreign policy practitioners who contribute to the programme.

 What you’ll study